QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

     You can verify if it is enabled by searching for "style=GTK+" in /etc/xdg/Trolltech.conf.
     If style is changed to another name, it will be used instead of your GTK theme.

-*Note*: check that ~/.config/Trolltech.conf in your AppVMs is not defining another "style=" because it will take precedence over your global QT theme.
+*Note*: check that ~/.config/Trolltech.conf in your AppVMs is not defining another "style=" because it will take precedence over your global Qt theme.

 [3GMODEM]: https://www.codeenigma.com/community/blog/installing-3g-usb-modems-linux